MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-pdf.md

 > [!IMPORTANT]
 > A license is required for MIP.
 For more information, see this [Microsoft 365 licensing guidance](https://docs.microsoft.com/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-protection).

 These files can be opened directly in the browser, without the need to download any other software, or install any add-in.
-This integrates the security provided by MIP directly into the browser, providing a seamless workflow.
+This capability integrates the security provided by MIP directly into the browser, providing a seamless workflow.

 ![Protected pdf document.](media/microsoft-edge-pdf/pdf-reader-protected-pdf2.png)